Racing for Zone 1

 Johnson was appointed March 3 to a term expiring June 30, replacing former board member Melanie Muenzer who stepped down to accept another position.
 Seats 3, 4 and 5 are also up for election.
 The Lane Community College Board is responsible for setting policy, coordinating the annual budget and voting to take actions that benefit the LCC community.

 The board appoints leadership positions, including the president and superintendent, and oversees contracts, building projects and equity and inclusion at LCC.
-Former board members include Matt Keating, now on the Eugene City Council, Jay Bozevich, now on the Lane County Commission and former longtime Lane County Commissioner Pete Sorenson. ν
+Former board members include Matt Keating, now on the Eugene City Council, Jay Bozievich, now on the Lane County Commission and former longtime Lane County Commissioner Pete Sorenson.

 Ballots go out April 29 for the May 18 special election.